 This Commons Library briefing paper summarises current progress on nuclear power, including conventional reactors, advanced designs, waste disposal and nuclear research.Jump to full report >>

 In September 2016, the Government gave the final go-ahead to Hinkley Point C, the first nuclear power station for a generation.
 In June 2018, the Government announced potential direct funding in a nuclear power plant at Wylfa, and, separately, a Nuclear Sector Deal as part of the Government’s Industrial Strategy, with £200 million for supporting the industry.
-However in November 2018, the collapse of private sector support for a new plant at Moorside in November 2018, and the suspension of the Hitachi project at Wylfa in January 2019, has cast doubt on the future of nuclear plants in the UK.
+However the collapse of private sector support for a new plant at Moorside in November 2018, and the suspension of the Hitachi project at Wylfa in January 2019, has cast doubt on the future of nuclear plants in the UK.